 Cleaning the flex cable contact area is very important due to the ease of which this area can become dirty.
+The flex for the yellow cartridge is deceiving because it is not readily apparent that it is dirty.
 This also causes the cartridges to not receive all of the electrical signals for a proper firing of the jets.
 This can be seen as a misfiring of the cartridge.